nsrosenqvist/phpunit-inline/README.md

 ## Stripping Tests for Production

 Inline tests add overhead to your source files.
 For production deployments, you can strip all test code using the provided command.
+Unused methods shouldn't affect your application's performance, as long as you use opcache, so this is primarily for slimming down the production build.

 > **⚠️ Warning**: This command **permanently modifies files**.
 Only run this during container image builds or deployment pipelines. **Never run this on your development environment.**